Campus Address: 500 Wilcox St., Joliet, IL 60435

-The library has more than 110,000 volumes, special collections, current periodical subscriptions, computer research areas and group and individual study areas.
+The LaVerne & Dorothy Brown Library has more than 110,000 volumes, special collections, current periodical subscriptions, computer research areas and group and individual study areas.
 The Academic Resource Center (ARC), the Center for Instructional Delivery and the university archives are within the library.

 Marian Hall, a 250-bed student residence for freshman and sophomores.
 Each floor contains computer/study area and social lounges.
 A kitchen is also available to residents.
 A game room and the Abbey Lounge, where students can attend performances or watch television, are at the ground floor of Marian Hall.